medplum/medplum/packages/docs/docs/tutorials/register.md

 Each resource can only contain [references](/docs/fhir-basics#references-linking-resources) to resources inside the same project, and can only be accessed from [Bots](/docs/bots/bot-basics) inside the same project.

 Each project is administered separately, and can have its own set of users, permissions, client applications, and bots.
-A common usage pattern is to set up seperate staging and production projects for an application.
+A common usage pattern is to set up separate staging and production projects for an application.
 See the [Bots in Production](/docs/bots/bots-in-production#deploying-to-staging-vs-production) guide for more details.

 You can create a new project for your account by visiting [https://app.medplum.com/register](https://app.medplum.com/register)